loleg/synopses-app/README.md

 This will create vulcanized.html, which is used in index.html.

+You can also npm install `gulp` and `browser-sync` for live-reload development using:

+    gulp server

 #### Deploying

 You will need to proxy /api to the **synopses-base** project /api - e.g. using nginx: